 Working with big shift experiences

-You might have an experienced a big shift in the way you experience yourself and life, or perhaps you’re interested such an experience.
+You might have experienced a big shift in the way you experience yourself and life, or perhaps you’re interested in such an experience.
 What’s interesting is that while big shift experiences sound incredibly desirable and life changing, fully understanding them and integrating their impact into our daily life is not always easy (I’d say usually not!).

 I don’t have an agenda in pushing you or anyone to these type of experiences, but if it’s relevant, I’m happy to help you.
 Also, I find that just being alive, living life, many of us will experience these shifts whether we try to or not, but sometimes we’re not aware that they even occurred, which can sometimes be surprising or disorienting.
 Whatever your interest or need, I’m here to help.